CEO of scandal-hit Wirecard resigns - RFI

 The bombshell comes a day after auditors from Ernst & Young said 1.9 billion euros ($2.1 billion) were missing from Wirecard's accounts, intensifying a months-long crisis in the company.

-The news prompted investors to abandon the once popular fintech company in droves, sending Wirecard's share prices into a tailspin.
+The news prompted investors to abandon the once popular fintech company in droves, sending Wirecard's share price into a tailspin.

-The stock has plunged by more than 76 percent since Thursday morning and was trading at 23.90 euros a share by 1130 GMT on Friday.
+The stock plunged more than 60 percent in Frankfurt on Thursday.
+By 1330 GMT on Friday, it was trading almost 28 percent lower, at 28.82 euros.

-It marks a stunning fall from grace for the Bavarian start-up, set up in 1999 and once seen as a darling of the fintech scene thanks to the growing global popularity of electronic payments.
+It marks a stunning fall from grace for the Bavarian start-up, set up in 1999 and once seen as a darling of the fintech scene thanks to the global increase in electronic payments.

 But since then Wirecard has been dogged by a series of articles in the Financial Times alleging accounting irregularities in its Asian operations.